chrisemunt/mg-dbx-bdb/README.md

 There are two parts to this project.
 Firstly, simple synchronous and asynchronous access to Berkeley DB and/or LMDB B-Tree storage using either integer or string based keys.
 Secondly, an emulation of the M database storage model is layered on top of these two B-Tree storage solutions.

-### Berkeley DB Mode
+### Berkeley DB and LMDB Mode

-In this mode, a Berkeley DB database is created/opened and key-value pairs are added to it.
+In this mode, a Berkeley DB (or LMDB) database is created/opened and key-value pairs are added to it.

        database[{keys}]=value